St. John Vianney High School (New Jersey): Athletics

 The girl' basketball team won the Non-Public Group A state sectional championship in 1990 (defeating Academy of the Holy Angels in the tournament final), 1991 (vs. Immaculata High School), 1992 (vs. Queen of Peace High School), 1993 (vs. Paramus Catholic High School).
-1994 (vs. Immaculate), 1997 (vs. Paramus Catholic), 1998 (vs. Pope John XXIII High School), 1999 (vs. Immaculate Heart Academy), 2003 (vs. Immaculata), 2005 (vs. Roselle Catholic High School), 2008 (vs. Morris Catholic High School), 2009 (vs. Immaculate Heart), 2010 (vs. Immaculate Heart), 2011 (vs. DePaul Catholic High School), 2015 (vs. Immaculate Heart) and 2016 (vs. Immaculate Heart) and won the Non-Public B state title in 1995 (vs. Mount Saint Dominic Academy).
+1994 (vs. Immaculate), 1997 (vs. Paramus Catholic), 1998 (vs. Pope John XXIII High School), 1999 (vs. Immaculate Heart Academy), 2003 (vs. Immaculata), 2005 (vs. Roselle Catholic High School), 2008 (vs. Morris Catholic High School), 2009 (vs. Immaculate Heart), 2010 (vs. Immaculate Heart), 2011 (vs. DePaul Catholic High School), 2015 (vs. Immaculate Heart), 2016 (vs. Immaculate Heart) and 2022 (vs. Immaculate Heart), and won the Non-Public B state title in 1995 (vs. Mount Saint Dominic Academy).
 In 2020, the school was declared as Non-Public South A sectional champion, after the finals were cancelled due to COVID-19.
-The 16 state group titles are the most of any school in the state.
+The 17 state group titles are the most of any school in the state.
 The team has won the Tournament of Champions in 1991 (vs. second-seeded Ridgewood High School in the finals), 1993 (vs. fourth-seeded West Side High School), 1995 (vs. second-seeded West Milford High School), 1997 (vs. second-seeded Piscataway High School), 1999 (vs. second-seeded West Morris Mendham High School), 2009 (vs. fourth-seeded Colts Neck High School) and 2016 (vs. second-seeded Manasquan High School).
 The program's seven titles in the Tournament of Champions are the most of any school.
-In 2005, the girls' basketball team won the Non-Public, South A title over Red Bank Catholic High School, 51-39.
+In 2005, the girls' basketball team won the Non-Public, South A title over Red Bank Catholic High School, 51–39.
 The team moved on to the group championship, defeating Roselle Catholic High School to earn the state group championship.
-The team advanced to the finals of the 2005 girls' basketball Tournament of Champions, falling to Woodrow Wilson High School, 64-45.
-In 2008, the girls' basketball team won the Parochial A state championship and moved on to lose in the Tournament of Champions semifinals to Malcolm X Shabazz High School by a score of 75-35.
-In 2009, the Lady Lancer basketball team, led by Coach Dawn Karpell, won the Non-Public A title with a 77-46 win against Immaculate Heart in the finals at the Ritacco Center in Toms River and was ranked #1 in the New York Metropolitan region by the MSG network after winning their record sixth Tournament of Champions title, defeating Colts Neck by a score of 56-44 in the tournament final.
-The team won the 2010 NJSIAA Non-Public A state title and finished the season as the #2 ranked team in the state by The Star-Ledger after a 53-39 win over Immaculate Heart that marked the team's 13th victory in a Non-Public A final with no defeats.
-The Lady Lancers lost to Neptune High School by a score of 67-48 in the finals of the Tournament of Champions at the Izod Center.
+The team advanced to the finals of the 2005 girls' basketball Tournament of Champions, falling to Woodrow Wilson High School, 64–45.
+In 2008, the girls' basketball team won the Parochial A state championship and moved on to lose in the Tournament of Champions semifinals to Malcolm X Shabazz High School by a score of 75–35.
+In 2009, the Lady Lancer basketball team, led by Coach Dawn Karpell, won the Non-Public A title with a 77–46 win against Immaculate Heart in the finals at the Ritacco Center in Toms River and was ranked No. 1 in the New York Metropolitan region by the MSG network after winning their record sixth Tournament of Champions title, defeating Colts Neck by a score of 56–44 in the tournament final.
+The team won the 2010 NJSIAA Non-Public A state title and finished the season as the No. 2 ranked team in the state by The Star-Ledger after a 53–39 win over Immaculate Heart that marked the team's 13th victory in a Non-Public A final with no defeats.
+The Lady Lancers lost to Neptune High School by a score of 67–48 in the finals of the Tournament of Champions at the Izod Center.